OpenSUTD/discovery-week-working-title/README.md

 Do let us know if you can think of a better name for this event!
 That's why it's still a working title.

 ## What is this?
 Discovery Week is a 3 week long introduction to the SUTD community.
-It will last from 22nd May - 7 June 2019.
-The event is hosted on Eventyay, powered by an Open Source Event server.
+It will last from 21st May - 7 June 2019.

 It is currently a working title because the name is still in the midst of being decided.
 Afterall, it’s a 3 week event and no longer just one week!